 - Gaps in Experiences or Knowledge

-The thought of picking a career and being 100% sure of it at only 17 or 18 is pretty daunting.
-What we think we want to do at a young age isn't always what we end up doing as we get older.
-Our ideas and priorities change often as we grow and develop over time.
-We are constantly experiencing new things and evolving, so BS/MD programs can stunt the exploration of different career paths as it requires a serious commitment from the start, considering how hard medical school is.
+Picking a career and being 100% sure at only 17 or 18 can feel intimidating.
+Our ideas and priorities change as we grow and experience new things, often leading us to a different path than the one we initially dreamt of at a young age.
+We are constantly evolving, so BS/MD programs can stunt the exploration of different career paths as it requires a serious commitment from the start, considering how hard medical school is.

-Getting into a BS/MD program is just as challenging as getting into medical school, and in some cases even more so.
+Admission committees evaluate BS/MD applicants on academic readiness, long-term commitment to medicine, and evidence of maturity beyond typical high school expectations.
+Getting into a BS/MD program is just as challenging as getting into medical school, and in some cases more so.
 Here are a few things to keep in mind if you want to get accepted into a competitive program:

 1. Show Academic Excellence